ANNAPOLIS, Maryland — Bob Orr is worried what fracking might do to Deep Creek Lake. Tiffany Blackden is scared for her son.

-Hydraulic fracturing is a process by which sand, chemicals and pressurized water are blasted underground, shaking loose rocks and releasing gas.
+Hydraulic fracturing, or fracking, is a process by which highly pressurized water, chemicals and sand are pumped into the ground, shaking loose rocks and releasing gas.

-In 2011, then Maryland Gov. Martin O'Malley tasked an advisory commission to study the potential for fracking in Maryland's western Washington, Allegany and Garrett counties.
+In 2011, then Maryland Gov. Martin O'Malley directed an advisory commission to study the potential for fracking in Maryland's western Washington, Allegany and Garrett counties.

 Critics, including two commission members, said the risks to public health were not adequately considered.

 Del.
 Wendell Beitzel, R-Garrett County, defended the practice last month after a separate bill to place an eight-year moratorium on fracking was proposed.
 He said the claim that fracking would hurt tourism in western Maryland didn't hold water.